jeansom/RUNA/RUNBTaggingEfficiencyScaleFactors/test/MakeBTaggingEfficiencyMaps/README.md

 that are b-tagged in different jet Pt and eta bins.
 The jet collection, b-tagging algorithms, operating point, as well as the Pt and eta bining are all configurable parameters defined in the bTaggingEffAnalyzer_cfg.py cfg file.

-The code implements JECs.
+The code implements JECs for ONLY MiniAODs.
 You need to change lines 147-149 in BTaggingEffAnalyzer.cc to use the JECs you want.

 ## 1) Instructions for producing b-tagging efficiency maps: